dmilos/cpp_proposal/lex.md

 # II.
 Motivation
   There is a trend to add more features to existing regular expression.
 Like Lookaheads or Inline Modifiers.
   Disadvantages of adding extra feature are:
-   - Greater complexity during applying `regex` search/match, implementation might use something that is no finite state machine.
+   - Greater complexity during applying `regex` search/match, implementation might use something that is not finite state machine.
    - Harder do learn all extra features
    - Possible overlap of old and extra features
    - Harder to add new feature without risk of that new feature may overlap with existing